Skip to content

 Trigger

-Error Trigger: Automatically activates when any workflow in the n8n instance encounters an error.
+Error Trigger: Automatically activates when any workflow in the n8n instance fails with an error.
 This is a system-level trigger that monitors all workflow executions.

 Nodes Used

-Filter Filter Non Prod runs Excludes manual test runs from error notifications
+Filter Non Prod runs Filter Excludes manual test executions from notifications

-Split Out Split Out Separates admin records for individual message sending
+Split Out Data Transformation Separates admin records for individual notifications

 External Services & Credentials Required